Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

 ## How to run the simulation
 ### Prerequisites
-* The simulation assumes Python 3.6+, and requires the modules `numpy` and `matplotlib` to be installed.
+* The simulation assumes Python 3.6+, and requires the modules `numpy`, `argparse`, and `matplotlib` to be installed.
   ```
-  pip3 install numpy matplotlib
+  pip3 install numpy matplotlib argparse
   ```
 * Download the code by cloning this repository.
   ```